TrainWeb.org Facebook Page

 Map: Ba 34 G 11 Topographic Maps

-Looking south, coming from the left the new alignment would briefly join the existing for passage under the Edmondson Avenue bridge (ahead).
-A small yard had been on the left, and Lafayette Station (also called Lafayette Avenue Station) below on the right.
+Looking south, coming from the left the new alignment is to briefly join the existing for passage under the Edmondson Avenue bridge (ahead).
+A small yard had been on the left with Lafayette Station (also called Lafayette Avenue Station) below on the right.

 Edmondson Station